KrabsWong/android-proxy-setter/README.md

 - Direct command-line options for scripting and automation
 - Verification of proxy settings after changes
 - Colored output for better readability in CLI mode
+- Modular architecture for maintainability
+- Help command to show available aliases and options

 ## Notes